azmigproject/promax-pbspro/Compute-Grid-Infra/README.md

 You have to provide these parameters to the template :
 * _vmPrefix_ : a 8 characters prefix to be used to name your objects.
 The master VM will be named as **\[prefix\]master**
 * _sharedStorage_ : to specify the shared storage to use.
-Allowed values are : none, beegfs, nfsonmaster.
+Allowed values are : none, beegfs, nfsonmaster, otherstorage.
 * _scheduler_ : the job scheduler to be setup.
 Allowed values are : none, pbspro
 * _monitoring_ : the monitoring tools to be setup.
 Allowed values are : none, ganglia
 * _masterImage_ : the OS to be used.
 Should be CentOS_7.2